Apply to the grad program

 How to apply

-To apply to the program, submit the following materials using the online portal.
+To apply to the program, submit the materials listed below using the online portal.
 Please note, the GRE requirement has been waived for those applying for fall 2021.

 - One official transcript from every post-secondary institution you’ve attended sent directly from that institution to the Graduate School.